-Division Cellular and Molecular Pathology Supervisor Paolo D'Avino Project title Characterization of the roles of PP1 phosphatases in cytokinesis Project abstract for advert (Max 100 words) Cell division faithfully partitions the genomic information between the two daughter cells and errors in this process have been implicated in many human diseases.
-Most mitotic events are regulated by phosphorylation and, although mitotic kinases have been studied is some detail, very little is known about their counteracting phosphatases.
-We have recently characterised the protein interaction network in the last phase of mitosis, cytokinesis, and found that PP1 phosphatases were the most abundant and frequent.
-The aim of this project is to characterize the roles of these phosphatases during cytokinesis using a multi-systems approach combining gene editing, quantitative proteomics, and multi-dimensional high resolution microscopy.
+Division Cellular and Molecular Pathology Supervisor Paolo D'Avino Project title Characterization of the roles of PP1 phosphatases during cell division Project abstract for advert (Max 100 words) All biological processes are controlled and executed by proteins, whose function is regulated in space and time by post-translational modification (PTMs).
+Reversible PTMs, such as phosphorylation, are essential for the proper activity of many signalling pathways and networks that control almost every cellular and developmental process.
+Unsurprisingly, de-regulation of phosphorylation signalling pathways has been associated with many human disease, including cancer.
+Cell division represents an ideal system to study phosphorylation because gene transcription is severely limited by the inaccessibility of DNA.
+The identity and function of mitotic kinases have been studied is some detail, but very little is known about their counteracting phosphatases.
+The aim of this project is to characterize the roles of PP1 phosphatases during mitosis using a multi-systems approach combining gene editing, quantitative proteomics and multi-dimensional high resolution microscopy.
 Full details (Max 250 words.
 Will be published on Departmental website; do not include confidential information) Cell division faithfully partitions the genomic information between the two daughter cells and errors in this process have been implicated in many human diseases, such as chromosomal syndromes, sterility and cancer.
 Thus, a thorough understanding of the mechanisms controlling cell division may lead to the development of novel therapeutic treatments for these diseases.
 As the genome is compacted into chromosomes during mitosis, cell division events are regulated mainly through post-translational modifications (PTMs), such as ubiquitin-mediated protein degradation and phosphorylation/de-phosphorylation.
 Although the identity and function of mitotic kinases have been studied is some detail, very little is known about their counteracting phosphatases.
 In a recent survey of the protein interaction network (i.e. interactome) in the last phase of mitosis, cytokinesis, we discovered that members of the PP1 family were the most abundant and frequent phosphatases of the interactome.
 The aim of this project is to characterise the function of these phosphatases using a multi-systems approach combining gene editing, quantitative proteomics, and multi-dimensional high resolution microscopy.
 We will generate by gene editing a collection of RPE-1 cell lines containing catalytic and regulatory PP1 subunit genes tagged with an auxin-inducible degron (AID) in tandem with GFP.
 We will then use these cell lines to analyse the dynamics of each PP1 subunit and to dissect their roles after AID-mediated depletion at specific mitotic stages.
 We will also use quantitative proteomics to identify their interactomes and to analyse changes in the cytokinesis phospho-proteome after targeted depletion of each subunit.
-Image(s) related to project (For use in adverts and on Departmental website)